Privacy Policy — Smartensity

 12. Changes to this Privacy Policy

 We may update this Policy if the law, the app's functionality, or our sub-processors change.
 We will inform you of material changes by email and by an in-app message at least 14 days before they take effect.
-The current version is always available at <POLICY_URL>.
+The current version is always available at /legal/privacy.

 Version: 0.1 (date: 2026-06-09).
 The version number and date are recorded in the User's Account at the moment of acceptance.